 Matthew Bellew began his career at Microsoft leading the team that developed QJet, the query processor for Microsoft Access.
 He migrated QJet into SQL-Server and later led the SQL-Server languages team.
 In 1999 he co-founded Westside with Mark Igra and George Snelling, where he served as CTO and lead developer.
 When BEA Systems purchased Westside in 2001, Matt became Director, Development on BEA WebLogic Workshop.
 He joined the Hutch in 2003 working for Martin McIntosh, where he built the STEDI MS2 analysis and viewing engine.
 Matt graduated from Harvard in 1989.

-Josh Eckels is experienced in security-related projects, client-side end user applications, and server-side development.
+Josh Eckels leads LabKey Software’s San Diego office and brings expertise in security-related projects, client-side end user applications, and server-side development.
+He focuses on assay data management and integration, experimental annotations and general infrastructure.
+He also leads development of mass spectrometry features.
 Prior to joining LabKey, Josh worked most recently on Amazon.com's data warehouse, developing the software that schedules and executes loading and querying of more than 30 terabytes of data.
 Before that, he was the team lead for the debugger for BEA System's WebLogic Workshop.
-At LabKey, he focuses on mass spectrometry, experimental annotations and general infrastructure.
 Josh has a BS in Computer Engineering from Northwestern University.

 Britt Piehler joined LabKey in August, 2005.
 Prior to LabKey, Britt worked as the script engine lead at Westside, the lead developer and manager of BEA's Weblogic Workshop source editor team, and lead software engineer of Amazon.com's Data Warehouse team.
 At LabKey, Britt has worked as Software Engineer and Development Manager, with a focus on LabKey's specimen tracking and observational study modules.
 He now runs day-to-day operations of the company and works closely with many of LabKey's clients.
 Britt holds a BA from Carleton College, where he double-majored in Mathematics and Computer Science, and an MBA from the University of Washington.